 - An entertainment venue that has a seating capacity of 2,500 or more;

 - Courtrooms or court offices, unless the chief judge or a person designated by the chief judge has given prior approval pursuant to written court policy.

-If you are caught with a concealed pistol inside a prohibited location, your pistol will be confiscated, and you can face the following criminal charges and penalties:
+If the police catch you with a concealed pistol inside a prohibited location, they will confiscate it, and you might face the following criminal charges and penalties: